AusDTO/dta-website/_posts/2017-05-22-parterning-to-deliver-better-government-services.md

 Transforming large organisations, particularly complex government agencies, can take time to get right.
 This means it can also take time for people using government to see evidence of change.
 However, there is a larger story playing out behind the scenes that details the progress and change taking place.

-Most large government organisations have well defined structures and processes that dictate how they delivery digital services—these were established well before we landed in the digital age.
+Most large government organisations have well defined structures and processes that dictate how they deliver digital services — these were established well before we landed in the digital age.

 Projects tend to run along traditional ICT project management lines, in what is known as a waterfall approach.
 The waterfall approach progresses projects along a linear path.
 It provides easily identifiable milestones in the development process and is best suited to projects where the requirements and scope are fixed.